JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Background

-It seems like *everyone* has been traveling a lot over the past decade, particularly going abroad to Europe.
+It seems like *everyone* has been traveling to Europe a lot in the past decade.
 With headlines like [“Overtourism in Europe’s historic cities sparks backlash”](https://www.theguardian.com/world/2020/jan/25/overtourism-in-europe-historic-cities-sparks-backlash)(The Guardian) and [“Should You Visit These Beautiful European Destinations Suffering From Overtourism?](https://www.forbes.com/sites/ceciliarodriguez/2020/01/30/to-go-or-not-to-go-to-these-beautiful-european-places/#657e49fa29e4)(Forbes), it seems like Europe is crumbling under an unsustainable rise in tourism.
 But, is it true?
 It also seems like the econonmic health of Europe has never been better.
-But is that true?
+But is *that* true?
 And are these two phenonemna related?

 ## Motivation
 <img src="https://github.com/JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/blob/main/images/Paris.JPG" alt="louvre" width="250" height="250"> |